-Flexibility.
-The ability to learn whenever and wherever is a priceless advantage for a student with a hectic schedule.
+Flexibility: The ability to learn whenever and wherever can be a huge advantage for a student with a hectic schedule.
 Though there are still deadlines and due dates to abide by, learning can typically take place around work, social commitments, and personal preferences.
-While some courses may include live remote sessions, they’re typically recorded and available for preoccupied students to view at a later time.
+While some courses may include live remote sessions, they’re typically recorded and available for students to view at a later time.

 Potential Cons of Online Courses

-Scheduling conflicts.
-While the flexibility of online classes is appealing to most, it can create scheduling conflicts.
-If students are challenged by time management, they may find themselves procrastinating and struggling to manage their workload and deadlines.
+Scheduling conflicts: While the flexibility of online classes can be appealing, it can create scheduling conflicts.
+If you are challenged by time management, you may find yourself procrastinating and struggling to manage your workload along with other everyday responsibilities.